firebase/firebase-admin-node/docgen/markdown/firebase-admin.md

 ## messaging()

-Gets the  service for the default app or a given app.
+Gets the [Messaging](./firebase-admin.messaging.messaging.md#messaging_class) service for the default app or a given app.

-`admin.messaging()` can be called with no arguments to access the default app's  service or as `admin.messaging(app)` to access the  service associated with a specific app.
+`admin.messaging()` can be called with no arguments to access the default app's `Messaging` service or as `admin.messaging(app)` to access the `Messaging` service associated with a specific app.

 <b>Signature:</b>